KiranCS-17/identity-managment/README.md

 The idea proposes a new method for mobile and immobile asset protection and secure life cycle management using network assisted and network provided events.
 The method to
-1. Generate mobility and communication context events.
+1. Generate mobility and communication context events. a> "For all signalling contexts [ authentication, authorization, accounting, optimization info’s etc.,] indication of such context to other NFs using custom AVPs or standard AVPs or existing AVPs with metadata and annotations for Context conveyance/transportation the  annotation as a service can be used with RBML [ rule-based Machine learning], unsupervised learning or supervised learning. the annotation matches the mobility and communication context events."
-2. Store communication context event data.
+3. Store communication context event data.
-3. Generate a Hash Tag based on stored event data.
+4. Generate a Hash Tag based on stored event data.
-4. Authorize group users to acquire hash tags for multiuser authentication.
+5. Authorize group users to acquire hash tags for multiuser authentication.
-5. Induced/Virtual roaming for relative events.
+6. Induced/Virtual roaming for relative events.
-6. Transferring the Assets to the next trusted user using mobile network events
+7. Transferring the Assets to the next trusted user using mobile network events

 Events can be location events or device state events or mobile context events specific to device or relative to device used to prove the authorized owner are specific to these domain